Technosoft iPOS4808, iPOS8020

 These configuration files can be found in ecmccfg/hardware/Technosoft_slaves/config/.

-Note: These configurations are very basic and do not allow use of all hardware supported by the drive.
-Not supported:
+These configurations are intentionally basic and do not expose all hardware features supported by the drive.
+For example, the following is not covered:

 Download config over FoE (File over EtherCAT)

-NOTE: The configuration is only needed to be downloaded once before first use of drive!
+NOTE: The configuration normally only needs to be downloaded once, before the first use of the drive.

 Requirements from Technosoft CoE manual (https://technosoftmotion.com/wp-content/uploads/2019/10/P091.064.EtherCAT.iPOS_.UM.pdf):